1960 Grand Prix motorcycle racing season

 John Surtees (pictured in 1958) retained his 350cc and 500cc World Championship title, his final titles in motorcycle racing before moving to Formula One.

 In his final season, Carlo Ubbiali successfully defended his 125cc and 250cc World Championship title.

 The 1960 Grand Prix motorcycle racing season was the 12th F.I.M.
 Road Racing World Championship Grand Prix season.
 The season consisted of seven Grand Prix races in five classes: 500cc, 350cc, 250cc, 125cc and Sidecars 500cc.
 It began on 22 May, with French Grand Prix and ended with Nations Grand Prix in Italy on September 11.

+John Surtees won the fourth and final 500cc championship after winning the German Grand Prix.
+On 28 July 1960, Surtees took to switch to Formula One shortly after winning the classes titles.